walterrowe/magick-frames/README.md

 Watch this [2-minute introduction video](https://youtu.be/PkRCjbNo11M) to see just how easy it is to use Magick Frames.

-If you are adventurous you can omit any or all of the styles provided and design your own.

 You can download and set up Magick Frames in 5-10 minutes.

 # December 2024 Update